 If you make a request for say a $15,000 credit limit and the card issuer obliges, your credit utilization will improve to roughly 33%, which will give your credit score a boost as time goes on.

 Sure, you’ll want to pay off that balance sooner rather than later, but both FICO and VantageScore consider available credit when calculating your score.

-And never raise your credit lines before or while applying for major loans like mortgages and car loans, as you could jeopardize that financing.
+And never raise your credit lines before or while applying for major loans like mortgages and car loans, as you could jeopardize that more important financing.